arnabdey73/resume/Arnab-Dey-Resume.md

 - Containerized and orchestrated microservices using **Docker** and **Docker Swarm**, integrated with **Azure Container Registry** to streamline build and deployment workflows.
 - Improved operational visibility using **Azure Monitor** and supported artifact management through **Azure Storage**, strengthening platform observability and delivery support.
 - Supported agile delivery and team enablement through **Azure DevOps boards**, documentation, knowledge sharing, and mentoring team members on DevOps practices.
+- Worked with technical stakeholders to shape practical Azure delivery approaches that balanced reliability, security, and implementation speed.

 #### Assignment: Cisco Systems